threadspeaker/comment_stream/README.md

 - Use Turbo Frames for comment rendering and inline editing.

 ## Additional Challenge
 - Implement a "like" button for each comment that updates the like count live using Hotwire.
+(Not done)